jdebes/oolio-backend-challenge/README.md

 #### Advantages and Alternatives

 Advantages:
-- Run time to find all valid promos is 2-3 minutes
+- Run time to find all valid promos is 2-3 minutes.
+Which is ideally suited for an assessment style challenge.
 - Very little memory overhead
 - Efficient lookup since we have eliminated noise
 - Don't have to spend time on setting up and inserting into a database for the assessment